coolhome/oidc-client-js/Home.md

 Oidc.Log.logger = console;
 ```

 You may also adjust the `Oidc.Log.level` to control the verbosity.
-By default the level set is to `Log.INFO`.
+The default is `Log.INFO`.
 Below are the supported log levels:

 * `Log.NONE`
 * `Log.ERROR`